KaiXin-Chen/Autonomous-differential-drive-robot/README.md

 Our robot is capable of successfully contructing a map.
 Meanwhile, any user with some knowledge about the robot can manipulate the robot successfully with no collision in this stage.
 ![](https://github.com/KaiXin-Chen/Autonomous-differential-drive-robot/blob/main/exploration.png)
 ### Autonomous stage
 It can achieve full autonomous motion without any user effort except typing the desired destination in the terminal.
-(The blue, red, cyan and green points in the rViz interface are the markers that makes the position of sifferent animals)
+(The green line in the rViz window is the automatically planned path.
+The blue, red, cyan and green points in rViz are the markers that makes the position of sifferent animals)
 ![](https://github.com/KaiXin-Chen/Autonomous-differential-drive-robot/blob/main/autonomous.png)